88-degrees/Book-of-Changes/appendix02s2.md

 1. The strong (fourth) line and the weak line here are in correlation:--we judge rightly in saying that 'its subject will commit no error.'

-2. 'The good fortune springing from the firm correctness of the second NINE, (undivided),' is due to its subject holding the due mean.
+2. 'The good fortune springing from the firm correctness of the second `NINE`, (undivided),' is due to its subject holding the due mean.

 3. For 'a porter with his burden to be riding in a carriage' is a thing to be ashamed of.
 'It is he himself that tempts the robbers to come:' -- on whom besides can we lay the blame?
 (See [Appendix III, i, 48](appendix03s1.md#p-363).)